 The most common cause of chronic p...

-Ciliated hepatic foregut cyst is a very rare type of hepatic cyst, with nonspecific radiological features.
+Ciliated hepatic foregut cysts are a very rare type of hepatic cyst, with nonspecific radiological features.
 Less than a hundred of cases have been reported yet 1.
 They are usually benign, but rare cases of malignant degeneration (in squamous cell carcinoma) have also been reported 1-4.

 Cirrhosis is the common endpoint of a wide variety of chronic liver disease processes which cause hepatocellular necrosis.
 Cirrhosis can be diagnosed with ultrasound, CT, and MRI, and these imaging modalities can also be used to evaluate for possible complications of cirrhosis, such as portal hy...